Polish boxers in a florentine mosaic

 Yes, I am now taking the next step after the master's, which is the doctorate at the academy of arts.
 For that I have to create a large work and talk about it with my old professor.

 Do you still have a strong connection to Grzegorz Kowalski and the academy in Warsaw?

 I do not go there anymore and I also do not know what is going on there.
 But I would like to see how I can deal with it from a greater distance.
 I like to seek change, which is not necessarily pleasant.

 You attracted international interest as an artist at a very young age, while you were still studying.
 What is your relationship like with Kowalski today?

 I have a real connection with Kowalski, I have great respect for him; he is a very intelligent and very interesting person.
 I believe he learns more from the young people than they do from him.
 For that reason, I like to observe him.
 I think that it is a similar situation for Artur Zmijewski who also studied with him.

 Will you travel to Italy again?

 Yes, certainly.
 When I was two years old, my parents took their first Italian holiday in Rome.
-I saw naked sculptures constantly and from my child’s perspective I saw above all naked legs and genitals.
-I was fairly bemused and didn’t understand why my parents wanted to show me such things.
+I saw naked sculptures constantly and from my child's perspective I saw above all naked legs and genitals.
+I was fairly bemused and did not understand why my parents wanted to show me such things.
 Now I can see the proportions correctly.